top of page

 The Role of Technology in Architectural Design

 Computer-Aided Design (CAD) software speeds up drafting and allows for quick changes.
-Virtual reality (VR) and augmented reality (AR) enable clients to experience designs before construction begins, making feedback more effective.

-For example, an architect designing a house can use a 3D rendering to show the client how the house will look.
+In addition, an architect designing a house can use a 3D rendering to show the client how the house will look.

 Close-up view of architect working on a digital 3D model